-Parish records in Storndorf record the baptism there of Anna Julianna Kraft, daughter of Johann Heinrich Kraft, on 10 February 1735.
+[The parish register of Storndorf records the baptism there of Anna Julianna Kraft, daughter of Johann Heinrich Kraft, on 10 February 1735.]

 Dietrich Hamburg, his wife Maria Catharina, and their children Johann (and his wife Julianna), Philipp (age 16), and Elisabeth (age 12) arrived in the port at Oranienbaum on 15 September 1766.